exercism/python/exercises/concept/ghost-gobble-arcade-game/.docs/instructions.md

 You have four rules to implement, all related to the game states.

-> _Don't worry about how the arguments are derived, just focus on combining the arguments to return the intended result._
+> _Do not worry about how the arguments are derived, just focus on combining the arguments to return the intended result._

 ## 1. Define if Pac-Man eats a ghost

-Define the `eat_ghost()` function that takes two parameters (_if Pac-Man has a power pellet active_ and _if Pac-Man is touching a ghost_) and returns a boolean value if Pac-Man is able to eat the ghost.
+Define the `eat_ghost()` function that takes two parameters (_if Pac-Man has a power pellet active_ and _if Pac-Man is touching a ghost_) and returns a Boolean value if Pac-Man is able to eat the ghost.
  The function should return `True` only if Pac-Man has a power pellet active and is touching a ghost.

 ```python